Stockholm commuter rail: Stations

 There are 53 stations in the network, four of which are beyond the borders of Stockholm County.
 Eight stations connect with regional and long-distance trains, three connect with the light-rail tram system Tvärbanan, and four stations have access to the Stockholm metro.
 Several stations are important interchanges to local buses.

 Most stations are of a similar style, with an island platform in a ground-level location with one or two exits, turnstiles, and a staffed ticket office.
 A few interchange stations have multiple platforms.
-The stations south of Västerhaninge and Södertälje are smaller, and have no ticket vending facilities; passengers buy their tickets from the train conductor on these parts of the network.
-The smallest station is Hemfosa, which has approximately 100 boarding passengers per day.
+The stations south of Västerhaninge and Södertälje are smaller, and have no ticket barriers.
+The least-used station is Hemfosa, which has approximately 100 boarding passengers per day.

-The stations are marked with a J symbol, which just stands for the generic term "järnvägsstation" (i.e. railway station) and is similar to the T symbol used by the Stockholm underground railway stations ("tunnelbanestation").
+Since 2023, all stations have a symbol, displaying a train icon.
+Before that a blue capital letter "J" was used, in a style matching the Stockholm Metro's "T" signs.

 Rolling stock

 Since the opening of the Stockholm City Line (Citybanan) on 10 July 2017, only one train type, the X60 Coradia Nordic trains from Alstom is currently used on the network, due to the use of platform screen doors on the Citybanan.
 A total of 71 X60 trains were delivered between 2005 and 2008 to replace secondhand X420 trains previously operated by Deutsche Bahn in Germany, and which were imported into Sweden by the then-operator Citypendeln to temporarily increase capacity on the Pendeltåg network.
 A full-length train with two X60 units measures 214 m.
 In 2016, 46 trains of a new generation of the Coradia Nordic family called X60B entered service to replace the X10 trains originally delivered between 1983 and 1993.
 The maximum speed of the X60 and X60B trains is 160 km/h.